Deanna Durbin: 1949–2013: Retirement

 Unsatisfied by her career options, Durbin chose to retire and move to Paris.
 When her former producer Joe Pasternak tried to dissuade her, she told him, "I can't run around being a Little Miss Fix-It who bursts into song—the highest-paid star with the poorest material."
 In September 1949, Durbin filed for divorce from Jackson, which was finalized in November.

-On December 21, 1950, Durbin married French director-producer Charles Henri David, who had previously directed her in Lady on a Train.
+On December 21, 1950, Durbin married French director-producer Charles David, who had previously directed her in Lady on a Train.
 Durbin and David raised a son, Peter David (born in June 1951), as well as Durbin's daughter Jessica, on a farm outside of Paris.
 Durbin turned down several offers for a comeback, including a Broadway role as Eliza Doolittle in My Fair Lady; she later said, "I had my ticket for Paris in my pocket."
 In 1951, she was invited to play in London's West End production of Kiss Me, Kate, and in the Metro-Goldwyn-Mayer film version of the same in 1953, and Sigmund Romberg's operetta The Student Prince in 1954.

 In 1983, film historian David Shipman was granted a rare interview by Durbin.
 Durbin acknowledged her dislike of the Hollywood studio system, emphasizing that she never identified herself with the public image that the media created around her.
 She spoke of the Deanna "persona" in the third person, and considered the film character "Deanna Durbin" to be a byproduct of her youth and not her true identity.
 In private life, Durbin had continued to use her given name, Edna; salary figures printed annually by the Hollywood trade publications listed the actress as "Edna Mae Durbin, player".
 Also in the interview, she steadfastly asserted her right to privacy, something she maintained until the end of her life, declining to be profiled on websites.

 Durbin's husband of almost 50 years, Charles David, died in Paris on March 1, 1999.
 On April 30, 2013, a newsletter published by the Deanna Durbin Society reported that Durbin had died "in the past few days", quoting her son, Peter H. David, who thanked her admirers for respecting her privacy.
 No other details were given.
 According to the Social Security Death Index (under the name Edna M. David), she died on April 17, 2013 in the 19th arrondissement of Paris.